maxsdw/vRap-js/README.md

-insertTo | Specify the DOM element where to insert the view wrapper when domEl wasn't defined | jQuery Object model | Set the model associated to the view using its alias | String style | Set one or more css classes to attach to the object's domEl | String config.events | Configure event handlers for specific interactions | Object
+insertTo | Specify the DOM element where to insert the view wrapper when domEl wasn't defined | jQuery Object model | Set the model associated to the view using its alias | String style | Set one or more css classes to attach to the object's domEl | String hidden | Render the view hidden by default | Boolean config.events | Configure event handlers for specific interactions | Object

 ### Controller